SkittleBomb/terraform-azurerm-avm-res-datafactory-factory/examples/linked_service_data_lake_storage_gen2/README.md

   account_replication_type          = "GRS"       # (Optional) Defines the type of replication to use for this storage account.
 Valid options are LRS, GRS, RAGRS, ZRS, GZRS, and RAGZRS.
 Defaults to LRS. account_kind                      = "StorageV2" # (Optional) Defines the Kind to use for this storage account.
 Valid options are Storage, StorageV2, BlobStorage, FileStorage, BlockBlobStorage.
 Defaults to StorageV2. access_tier                       = "Hot"       # (Optional) Defines the access tier to use for this storage account.
 Valid options are Hot and Cool.
-Defaults to Hot. is_hns_enabled                    = false       # (Optional) Defines whether or not Hierarchical Namespace is enabled for this storage account.
+Defaults to Hot. is_hns_enabled                    = true        # (Optional) Defines whether or not Hierarchical Namespace is enabled for this storage account.
 Defaults to false public_network_access_enabled     = true        # (Optional) Defines whether or not public network access is allowed for this storage account.
 Defaults to false. shared_access_key_enabled         = true        # (Optional) Defines whether or not shared access key is enabled for this storage account.
 Defaults to false. infrastructure_encryption_enabled = false       # (Optional) Defines whether or not infrastructure encryption is enabled for this storage account.
 Defaults to false.